Hannah Murray

 Hannah Murray in Agatha Christie's Marple

-In 2012, the horror-comedy film Dark Shadows was released, where the actress was playing the role of a hippie chick named Caroline, a member of the Collins descendants.
+In 2012's horror-comedy Dark Shadows, she played Caroline, a hippie member of the Collins family descendants.
 She co-starred with Michelle Pfeiffer, Johnny Depp and Eva Green.

 'Game of Thrones'.
 Career highlight

-The same year Hannah joined the acting crew of the famous ‘Game of Thrones’ series in its second season, playing the role of young Gilly, who has had a rough time living beyond the Wall, namely she was being abused by her own father which resulted in her giving birth to his child.
+That same year, Hannah joined the cast of the legendary 'Game of Thrones' series in its second season, playing young Gilly, who endured a brutal life beyond the Wall after being abused by her own father and bearing his child.

 Hannah Murray in 'Game of Thrones'